 Favourite trail at Hartland: Who's Your Daddy

-Favourite trail at Hartland: 90's Jank
+Favorite trail at Hartland: Sofa King

 Andrew grew up in Ontario where he skied and biked and dreamed of the mountains.
 He has since relocated to British Columbia and has been digging and riding at the Dump for the last 15 years.